Skip to main content

 "hOJIkyqJ7/dUStWzcgj+afT1dBvJKczPvl5q70MpMaY="

-Create the root account for your new digital currency associated with your central bank public key:
+Create the root account for the new digital currency associated with the central bank public key:

 • CLI